 “Drop me off at the Magpie, will you?
 I’ve got to get in touch with the law office,” she said, “I think I’ve finally recovered from last night.
-It’s hard to have someone’s grandmother hanging out in your brain.”
+It’s hard to sleep when you have someone’s grandmother hanging out in your brain.”

 “Tina told me that you had had another ‘visit’ from Emily,” said Sean.
 “Are you going to be able to deal with that?”